ontio/ontology/docs/specifications/cli_user_guide.md

   3 | P-384 | 384
   4 | P-521 | 521

 This determines the length of the private key [default is 2]:
 ```

 The curves determine the key length of 224, 256, 384 and 521 respectively.
-This parameter could be specified via `-b` option.
+This parameter could be specified via `-b` or `--bit-length` option.

 Then select a signature scheme: